ammarhakim/ammar-simjournal/je/je4/je4-twofluid-shock.rst

 In this entry I present solutions of Riemann problems for two-fluid plasma equations.
 These problems are not physical but illustrate the basic mathematical structure of two-fluid solution.
-There are no exact solutions to this problems and reference solutions are published in [Hakim2006]_ and [Loverich2011]_ using two different methods (wave-propagation and discontinuous Galerkin schemes).
+There are no exact solutions to these problems and reference numerical solutions are published in [Hakim2006]_ and [Loverich2011]_ using two different methods (wave-propagation and discontinuous Galerkin schemes).
 In this note I test the ability of the wave-propagation scheme to solve the two-fluid equations.

 Initial conditions
 ------------------